The

 denoting a relationship characterized by a one-sided, unreciprocated sense of intimacy felt by a fan or follower for a well-known or prominent figure (typically a media celebrity), in which the fan or follower comes to feel that they know the celebrity as a friend: a lot of parasocial relationships tend to give fans the feeling of ownership over the creator | people form parasocial bonds with characters that they see on TV.

-Existing in a body isn’t promotion, and neither is defending them.
-NO ONE is justifying extreme anything.
+Existing in a body isn’t promotion, and neither is pointing out a lack of ethics.
+NO ONE is justifying EDs or extreme anything.
 Stop it.
 What is being promoted in our culture is harmful gossip and scrutiny.
 These are regurgitated scripts on moral crusading, not conversations about health.

 Huh?
 Slow down.
 Who said these women are campaigning for weight loss?
-None of these women are pushing their agendas or ideas around weight.
-Nothing is being promoted (except for their movies).
+There is no factual evidence that any of these women are pushing their agendas or ideas around weight.
+What is demonstrably being promoted is their work.
 Spreading falsehoods about a celebrity is the textbook definition of defamation.

 And if there was something going on behind the curtain, comments like these can "perpetuate and reinforce the negative thoughts [people] are already thinking about themselves," says Stephanie Auriemma, LMFT, clinical director at Rock Recovery.
 "It could lead to or worsen other mental health conditions, including eating disorders, anxiety, and depression."